CodecoolGlobal/tech-interview-workbook-csipke19/docs/module_web_with_python.md

 ### SQL

 #### How can you connect your application to a database server?
 What are the possible ways?
+Pass the database login name, password, host and database name to the code editor (like VSC, PyCharm)
 #### When do you use the DISTINCT keyword in SQL?
 DISTINCT is used when you want only distinct (different) values as a result (like in a COUNT where you only want to count the different values)
 #### Talk about the behavior/goal of these base SQL clauses: WHERE, GROUP BY, HAVING, ORDER BY?